 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

-In order to place a mattress on plank type slats, they must be closely spaced with a sufficient number of feet supporting something like a thick solid plywood type deck that is similar to that of the old time hard side waterbed.
-The specific spacing you can have between slats will depend on the warranty requirements of your mattress, but most good mattress producers recommend spacing of the metal braces or wood laths to be no more than 2-3 inches apart.
-With that kind of proximity, it is important to note that a few or couple of inches spacing is significantly closer than steel bed frame manufactures build even with their best metal bed frames.
+In order to place a mattress on plank-type slats, they must be closely spaced with a sufficient number of feet supporting something like a thick solid plywood type deck that is similar to that of the old-time hard side waterbed.
+The specific spacing you can have between slats will depend on the warranty requirements of your mattress, but most good mattress producers recommend a spacing of the metal braces or wood laths to be no more than 2-3 inches apart.
+With that kind of proximity, it is important to note that a few or a couple of inches spacing is significantly closer than steel bed frame manufacturers build even with their best metal bed frames.

 The fact is when you are using a bed frame that is made from steel or metal and has a length or width running middle support, that kind of bracing and construction will necessitate the use of a box spring or foundation.

-First we need to understand that mattresses, boxsprings, and frames have very different jobs.
+First, we need to understand that mattresses, box springs, and frames have very different jobs.
 The comfort portion of the bed is the mattress which sits directly on top of a foundation and we often refer to it as the boxspring.
 The boxspring then sits upon the bed frame.
-Of course we lie on the mattress and its flexibility, support, and comfort can come from several different inner working configurations all of which need specific unique support required by the manufacturer; coil springs, latex rubber, memory foam or a hybrid of the aforementioned.
+Of course, we lie on the mattress, and its flexibility, support, and comfort can come from several different inner working configurations all of which need specific unique support required by the manufacturer; coil springs, latex rubber, memory foam, or a hybrid of the aforementioned.

 It is simple, you can sleep on a mattress without a box spring comfortably and there are a few different ways to do it.
-These days a boxsprings is nothing more than a rigid elevated riser referred to commonly as a foundation.
-Some have a little flexibility and these we call semi flex boxsprings.
+These days a boxspring is nothing more than a rigid elevated riser referred to commonly as a foundation.
+Some have a little flexibility and these we call semi-flex boxsprings.
 The truth is most bases do not flex or give so they essentially add nothing to the comfort or support of a mattress.

-Both of these support systems would require the use of a boxspring:
+Both of these support systems would require the use of a box spring:

-Above are 2 common bed frames that may be very similar to what you currently own but can you place a mattress on directly on them?
+Above are 2 common bed frames that may be very similar to what you currently own but can you place a mattress directly on them?
 No, not as they are shown.
-The important thing to notice is that all of these systems all have center support bars or extra slats.
+The important thing to notice is that all of these systems have center support bars or extra slats.
 While they are all strong and made of angle iron and steel, they all have one, two, and even as many as four slats spanning the bed’s width.

 If you have further questions as to whether your frame will support a mattress email us pictures showing the frame you are attempting to put your mattress on and we can try to give you our opinion of whether it will work or not.
-You can also reach out to us at the toll free number at the top of this page.
+You can also reach out to us at the toll-free number at the top of this page.